Abiola010/Business-Optimization-With-Microsoft-Power-Platform/Sales Pitch.md

 But how about having a fully automated, integrated system that eliminates these inefficiencies, ensuring real-time data flow and faster order fulfillment?
 That’s exactly what Microsoft Power Platform can do for your business.

 ### **Understanding the Current Pain Points of Abiola & Co.
 Manufacturing Company**
-I have analyzed the business operations, and here’s what’s showing down the business efficiency:
+I have analyzed the business operations, and here’s what’s slowing down the business efficiency:

 - **Manual Order Processing:** Orders come via email and are manually entered, increasing the risk of errors.
 - **Data Silos:** Different departments rely on separate spreadsheets and systems, causing inconsistencies.